wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 dev.copy(png, paste0(outputPrefix, "-HEATMAP.png"))
 dev.off()</pre>

-diff_expression_r_script contains explanations for all code.
 It is recommended the user study and attempt the code on one's own before moving onward.
 The resulting files are located in the directory.

 <h2 id="Citation">Citations</h2>